ludocode/onramp/core/cci/2-full/README.md

 This allows us to share node types for statements and expressions.
 For example, `NODE_IF` is used for both the `if` statement and the ternary conditional `?` operator.
 In the case of `if`, the node's type is `void`.
 In the case of `?`, the node's type is the type of its contained expressions.
 These are compiled in exactly the same way; the code generator does not know or care whether it was an `if` or a `?`.

 Similarly, `NODE_SEQUENCE` is used for any sequence of statements or expressions.
-This includes a compound statement (i.e. braces), a comma operator expression, an expression statement (a GNU extension), and for some internal purposes.
+This includes a compound statement (i.e. a block), a comma operator expression, an expression statement (a GNU extension), and for some internal purposes.
 A compound statement always has type `void`, whereas a comma expression and an expression statement will have the type of their last child node.
 These are also all compiled identically.

 One instance where a synthetic `NODE_SEQUENCE` is needed is with labels and cases.
 In the C grammar, labels and cases are always attached to the statement that follows.
 For example, this is a switch with one unbraced statement: